SheharyarAmin/Kuponglig_SDK/doc/CouponApi.md

 Add Or Update Coupon Endpoint

-Endpoint to add or update a coupon in Firestore. - Takes CouponModel object as input. - Adds or updates the coupon in the Firestore database.
+Endpoint to add or update a coupon. - Takes CouponModel as input. - Creates or updates the coupon in the Firestore database.

 ### Example
 ```dart